saltysystems/gdminus/README.md

 for Erlang, allowing Erlang applications to share code with [Godot](https://godotengine.org/).

-gdminus is a component of a larger system, Gremlin, that aims to be an Erlang-powered server framework for building scalable multiplayer games.
+gdminus is a component of a larger system, Overworld, that aims to be an Erlang-powered server framework for building scalable multiplayer games.

 There may also be some generally useful snippets in this codebase for anyone